davebaol/d2x-cios/trunk/data/ReadMe.txt

   ModMii:

+  - If you're going to install a d2x vWii edition don't use ModMii.
+In this case use the d2x-cios-installer (see below).
-  - Download and install ModMii v6.0.6 or higher on your PC.
+  - Download and install ModMii v6.2.3 or higher on your PC.
 Download link: http://gbatemp.net/topic/207126-modmii-for-windows
   - From ModMii's Main Menu, enter "4", then "beta"
   - Select the d2x beta you want to build